 Make the Avocado Crema:

-To make the Avocado Crema mix together 1 large mashed Haas avocado with sour cream, cilantro, Worchester sauce, and lime juice.
+To make the Avocado Crema mix together 1 large mashed Haas avocado with sour cream, use dairy free for vegan, cilantro, Worchester sauce, and lime juice.
 Salt to taste, and if you like it spicy, add some wasabi.

 Roast the cauliflower, chickpea, radish taco filling.

 Did I surprise you with the radish as part of the filling?
 I just kind of slipped it into the recipe.
 That’s right, I love roasted radishes, and this recipe is a delicious way to roast them.
 They add a little crunch and a little bite to the taco.

 For the filling, cut up a small head of cauliflower into pieces.
 In addition to the cauliflower, cut the radishes into bite-size pieces, and add the chickpeas.
 Make a dressing for the vegetables.
 Mix together olive oil, lime juice, and a couple of Tbsp. of the taco seasoning.
 Coat the vegetables with the dressing and roast them in the oven while you make the avocado crema.

 Create your crunchy and savory, roasted cauliflower, chickpea, radish taco with avocado crema.
 When the filling is fork-tender, remove it from the oven and add a generous amount of grated hard Mexican cotija cheese.
 If you are vegan, skip the cheese, and the tacos will still be delicious.
 Warm the corn taco shells in the oven by wrapping 4 or 5 shells in aluminum foil.
 I heat the taco shells on a hot cast-iron skillet.
 The skillet browns them a bit on the outside, giving them a mild smoky flavor.

 Fill with the roasted vegetables, top with the avocado crema, add a dash of fresh-squeezed lime juice and, so YUM.